White Dwarfs in Globular Clusters: Future Perspectives

 \section{Future Perspectives}

 While several recent photometric and spectroscopic investigations of cluster white dwarfs significantly improved our knowledge of these objects we are still facing longstanding problems.
-The right instruments to properly address these problems will be future extremely large telescopes like the European Extremely Large Telescope (E-ELT, \cite{Hook06}; \cite{Bono07}; {\tt http://www.eso.org/projects/e-elt/}), the Thirty Meter Telescope ({\tt http://www.tmt.org/}), or the Giant Magellan Telescope ({\tt http://www.gmto.org/}).
-The use of multi-conjugate adaptive optic systems (\cite{Marchetti06}) will provide near-infrared (NIR) images with a full width at half maximum (FWHM) of the order of a few hundredths of arcseconds, a field of view (FoV) of a few arcminutes squared and very high spatial resolution (from 0.005'' to 0.01'', see, e.g., \cite{ELT}).
-The same outcome applies to James Webb Space Telescope (JWST, http://www.stsci.edu/jwst/).
-This telescope will be equipped with a NIR Camera (NIRCam, http://ircamera.as.arizona.edu/nircam/) covering the wavelength range from 0.6 to 5\,$\mu$m with a FoV of $4.5\Box$' for simultaneous observations in two wavelength ranges.
+The right instruments to properly address these problems will be future extremely large telescopes like the European Extremely Large Telescope (E-ELT\footnote{http://www.eso.org/projects/e-elt/}, \cite{Hook06}; \cite{Bono07}), the Thirty Meter Telescope\footnote{http://www.tmt.org/}, or the Giant Magellan Telescope\footnote{http://www.gmto.org/}.
+The use of multi-conjugate adaptive optic systems (\cite{Marchetti06}) will provide near-infrared (NIR) images with a full width at half maximum (FWHM) of the order of a few hundredths of arc seconds, a field of view (FoV) of a few arcminutes squared and very high spatial resolution (from 0.005'' to 0.01'', see, e.g., \cite{ELT}).
+The same outcome applies to the James Webb Space Telescope\footnote{http://www.stsci.edu/jwst/}.
+This telescope will be equipped with a NIR Camera (NIRCam\footnote{http://ircamera.as.arizona.edu/nircam/}) covering the wavelength range from 0.6 to 5\,$\mu$m with a FoV of $2.2\times4.4\Box$' for simultaneous observations in two wavelength ranges.
 The short wavelength ($\lambda \le$\,2.4\,$\mu$m) channels have a spatial sampling of $0.03$''/px, while the long ones have $0.06$''/px with Nyquist sampling at 2 and 4\,$\mu$m (\cite{Rie05}).
-In addition the NIR spectrograph covers the same wavelength region at low spectral resolution (R$\approx$3000).
+In addition the NIR spectrograph (NIRspec\footnote{http://sci.esa.int/science-e/www/object/index.cfm?fobjectid=456940}) covers the same wavelength region at low spectral resolution (R$\approx$3000).
 The key advantage of this choice is the possibility to collect spectra of faint targets located close to bright sources (\cite{Lobb06}).
 This is a very typical situation in the crowded central regions of globular clusters.
 There are several fields where these observational equipments might play a crucial role.